tekClovis/My_radar/README.md

 * planes are distruct when they:
     * when they inter collide.
     * when they arrived at there end position.
-* all the information of the plane and towers are in a txt file
+* all the information of the plane and towers are in a txt file (there is already test file in the scripts directory)
-* you can create your own scripts with the generator.py whith these command
-    ```bash
-    python3 generator.py -p (numb of plane) -t (number of tower)
-    #for more option use the -h flag like that
-    python3 generator.py -h
-    ```

 ## How To Use